cyanjnpr/copytoxochitl.koplugin/README.md

 3. Copy binary file to the device under the name *karmtka*.
 5. If the directory in which you placed the executable is not added to the PATH, specify executable path from the plugin settings:
-*Tools > KarMtka / Copy To Xochitl > Settings > Custom path to the karMtka executable*
+*Tools > Copy To Xochitl / KarMtka  > Settings > Custom path to the karMtka executable*

 ## Usage

 Default 'Copy' button available from the highlight menu is replaced by 'Copy to Xochitl' button.
-By default it will overwrite current page in last modified notebook with selected text.
+By default it will overwrite current page in the last modified notebook with selected text.

 Settings are available under:
-*Tools > KarMtka / Copy To Xochitl > Settings*
+*Tools > Copy To Xochitl / KarMtka > Settings*

 ## Caveats